pa-wills/Home-Assistant-Config/README.md

 * I have very rudimentary time-based automations for turning off lights and my TV at various times of day.
 * I have sun-based automations for my porch light.
 * I have very basic automations that trigger / disable our downstairs lighting when people enter / leave the Home zone.
+* I have motion-based automations that alert me when certain zones are entered, and the scope changes depending on Occupancy.
 * HassOS automaticlly creates a daily snapshot, which then automatically syncs to Dropbox.
+I should say - I am porting most of my [Automations](https://www.home-assistant.io/docs/automation/) to [AppDaemon](https://appdaemon.readthedocs.io/en/latest/); which I intend to use exclusively in future.

 # What's Next?
 Lots and lots.
 The immediate development priorities are listed under Issues.
 I have a basic master plan, but it's mostly in my head.
 I'll document it in time.